Azure/Avere/src/terraform/examples/nfsfilerganesha/README.md

 Once installed you will be able to mount the nfs filer.

 Test toggling the `offline_mode` variable to see that it destroys the VM and downgrades the disk when turned off.
+For example, execute `terraform apply -auto-approve -var="offline_mode=true"` to toggle, and then `terraform apply -auto-approve` to toggle back.

 When you are done using the filer, you can destroy it by running `terraform destroy -auto-approve`.